SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Utility and discussion

-We train a neural classifier that takes only the text as an input and is trained to predict the probability a symptom is mentioned.
+\textbf{Neural-text}\quad We train a neural classifier that takes only the text as an input and is trained to predict the probability a symptom is mentioned.
 We train separate classifiers for each symptom.
-We first split the text into sentences, and transform these into an embedding using the pretrained clinical representation model BioLORD \citep{biolord}.
-We explore 4 settings for turning these sentence embeddings into a single note embedding: \begin{itemize} \item \textit{hist}: We average all sentence embeddings for the sentences in the ``history'' portion of the note. \item \textit{phys}: We average all sentence embeddings for the sentences in the ``physical examination'' portion of the note. \item \textit{mean}: To get a single representation for the full note, we take the average of the \textit{hist} and \textit{phys} embeddings. \item \textit{concat}: Idem as previous, but now the embeddings for the two portions are concatenated. \end{itemize}
+We first split the text into sentences, and transform these into an embedding using the pretrained clinical representation model BioLORD-2023 \citep{biolord}.
+We explore four settings for turning these sentence embeddings into a single note embedding: \begin{itemize} \item \textit{hist}: We average all sentence embeddings for the sentences in the ``history'' portion of the note. \item \textit{phys}: We average all sentence embeddings for the sentences in the ``physical examination'' portion of the note. \item \textit{mean}: To get a single representation for the full note, we take the average of the \textit{hist} and \textit{phys} embeddings. \item \textit{concat}: Idem as previous, but now the embeddings for the two portions are concatenated. \end{itemize}

-The note embedding is then fed into a multi-layer perceptron with one hidden layer, followed by a Sigmoid activation for the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{nasal}, and a Softmax activation with 3 outputs heads for the symptom $fever$.
-We optimized the parameters of each model (i.e. each combination of symptom and embedding type) using the binary or multiclass cross-entropy objective over the symptom labels.
-For more details, we refer to Appendix \ref{app:neural-text}.
+Additionally, we create symptom-specific \textit{span} embeddings for each note as well.
+To this end, we take the set of spans mentioning the symptom in each note (as extracted automatically in Section \ref{sec:span_extraction}), transform each of these spans into their BioLORD embedding, and take the average to get one span embedding per symptom per note.
+No matter the type, each note embedding is fed into a multi-layer perceptron with one hidden layer, followed by a Sigmoid activation for the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{nasal}, and a Softmax activation with 3 outputs heads for the symptom $fever$.
+We trained each model (i.e. each combination of symptom and embedding type) using the binary or multiclass cross-entropy objective over the symptom labels.
+For more details, we refer to Appendix \ref{app:neural-text}. \\